Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Detroit Yacht Club

-It is as hoity-toity as you’d expect a yacht club to be, though I can’t say for sure since I’ve only seen pictures.
+I’ve heard it’s as hoity-toity as you’d expect a yacht club to be.
+I’ve only seen pictures.
 You need an invite to get inside, and I, unfortunately, don’t run in the “right” circles.
-One day, maybe, but as Groucho Marx said, “I don’t care to belong to any club that will have me as a member.”
+One day, maybe.
+But as Groucho Marx said, “I don’t care to belong to any club that will have me as a member.”

 Address: 1 Riverbank Dr, Detroit, MI 48207.